FAQs

 What time should my student be at the bus stop?

-After the first weeks of school, routes generally settle into a predictable routine and you will be able to count on your bus to arrive within a reasonable window.
 Students should be at the stop 5-10 minutes before the published stop time and also be prepared to wait up to 10 minutes after the published stop time.
-As a reminder, it is the parent’s responsibility to get the student to and from the bus stop.

 Where can I find Bus Routes & when are they published?